nus25/gyoka/docs/edit-feed.md

 To add multiple posts to multiple feeds in a single request, use the `/api/feed/batchAddPosts` endpoint.

 This endpoint allows you to specify several feed and post combinations at once.
-By default, you can add posts to up to 25 feeds per request.
+up to a total of 25 posts across all feeds in a single request.

 ### Request Example